-I am an invited researcher with J-PAL and IPA’s Displaced Livelihoods Initiative (DLI) and the Humanitarian Protection Initiative (HPI), and a Research Fellow at the IZA Institute of Labor Economics.
+I am an invited researcher with J-PAL/IPA’s Displaced Livelihoods Initiative and Humanitarian Protection Initiative, a Research Affiliate at the Hopkins Economics of Alzheimer’s Disease & Services (HEADS) Center, and a Research Fellow at the IZA Institute of Labor Economics.

-I spent most of my early life in Turkey, where I completed my undergraduate studies in economics at Galatasaray University.
-I subsequently pursued a master’s degree at the University of Paris 1 Panthéon-Sorbonne.
-I received my PhD in Economics from the City University of New York in 2016 and then held a David E. Bell Postdoctoral Fellowship at the Harvard Center for Population and Development Studies prior to joining Bentley University in 2017.
+I grew up in Türkiye and earned my PhD in economics from the City University of New York in 2016.
+After a David E. Bell Postdoctoral Fellowship at the Harvard Center for Population and Development Studies, I joined Bentley University in 2017.

 avatar